llpeterson/direct/framing.md

 SONET supports the multiplexing of multiple low-speed links in the following way.
-A given SONET link runs at one of a finite set of possible rates, ranging from 51.84 Mbps (STS-1) to 2488.32 Mbps (STS-48), and beyond.
+A given SONET link runs at one of a finite set of possible rates, ranging from 51.84 Mbps (STS-1) to 39,813,120 Mbps (STS-786).
 Note that all of these rates are integer multiples of STS-1.
 The significance for framing is that a single SONET frame can contain subframes for multiple lower-rate channels.
 A second related feature is that each frame is 125 $$\mu$$s long.
 This means that at STS-1 rates, a SONET frame is 810 bytes long, while at STS-3 rates, each SONET frame is 2430 bytes long.
 Notice the synergy between these two features:
-3 $$\times$$ 810 = 2430, meaning that three STS-1 frames fit exactly in a
+3 $$\times$$ 810 = 2430, meaning that three STS-1 frames fit exactly
-single STS-3 frame.
+in a single STS-3 frame.

+> STS stands for *Synchronous Transport Signal*, which is how SONET
+> talks about frames.
+There is a parallel term—*Optical Carrier*
+> (OC)—that is used to talk about the underlying optical signal that
+> carries SONET frames.
+We say these two terms are parallel because
+> STS-3 and OC-3, to use a concrete example, both imply a transmission
+> rate of 155.52 Mbps.
+Since we're focused on framing here, we will
+> stick with STS, but it is more likely that you will hear someone
+> refer to an optical link by its "OC" name.

 Intuitively, the STS-N frame can be thought of as consisting of N STS-1 frames, where the bytes from these frames are interleaved; that